candlepin/candlepin.github.io/docs/candlepin/pre_entitlement_rules_check.md

    * for non manifests and non guests, if consumer has a socket fact and pool is not stacked, ensure the pool provides enough sockets.
  * **do_pre_cores**:
    * for non manifest non guests, if consumers has a cores fact, and pool is not stacked, ensure consumer has enough cores.
-   * for manifest consumers, make sure manfiest consumer has cores capability.
+   * for manifest consumers, make sure manifest consumer has cores capability.
  * **do_pre_ram**:
    * for non manifests, if pool is non stacking, ensure pool has enough ram.
    * for manifests, ensure manifest has ram capability